“In your anger do not sin: Do not let the sun go down while you are still angry.” – Ephesians 4:26

 Here’s another reason to table a marital spat to the next day: in Biblical times, days started at sunset.
 When the sun went down on a Thursday, the calendar changed over to Friday.
 The first “day” in Genesis started with evening and ended with light.
-Jesus was crucified on a Friday afternoon, and on the third occurence of light after that – Friday, Saturday, Sunday – he rose from the grave.
+Jesus was crucified on a Friday afternoon, and on the third occurrence of light after that – Friday, Saturday, Sunday – He rose from the grave.
 We think of days in terms of daylight, but a full day includes nighttime as well.

-So if a Biblical day starts at sunset, and you’re arguing before bed (and you keep a typical schedule of going to bed after dark), you’re arguing at the beginning of the day.
+So if a Biblical day starts at sunset and you’re arguing before bed (and you keep a typical schedule of going to bed after dark), you’re arguing at the beginning of the day.
 Not the end.
 You can go to sleep for the night and try again with your spouse in the morning of the same “day.”

 It’s important to understand your spouse.
 It’s essential to forgive or ask forgiveness.
 It’s imperative to understand how you two reached the point of disagreement and what you can do or say better to prevent the same argument from happening again and again.
 We’re called to love deeply and offer grace the same way that God loves and forgives us.